GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Experiments

-\paragraph{Topology vs. configuration intents (\Cref{rq:phase4})} On average, GeNet scored higher in the configuration scenarios than in the topology scenarios (\Cref{fig:score vs type}).
-A t-test for independent samples' mean equality and Levene's test for variance equality indicated that there were significant differences in the \ac{S3-Z} means and variances between topology and configuration scenarios.
-This implies that the topology update tasks in our dataset are consistently more challenging to GeNet than the configuration update tasks.

-A possible explanation for the favorable performance in the configuration scenarios is that they usually require updating one network component, in contrast to the topology scenarios, which require configuring multiple components.
-Therefore, topology scenarios require a longer and more complex chain of thought.
+\paragraph{Intent implementation (\ref{rq:phase4})} On average, \textit{GeNet} performed better in the configuration scenarios than in the topology scenarios (\cref{fig:IIS vs type}).
+A t-test and Levene's test for mean and variance equality, respectively, indicated significant differences in the \ac{IIS} between the two scenario types.
+This suggests that the topology update tasks in our dataset are consistently more challenging for \textit{GeNet} than the configuration ones.
+One possible explanation is that our configuration scenarios typically involve updating a single device, whereas our topology scenarios require the configuration of multiple devices, hence demand a longer and more complex thought process.

-Another possible explanation is that the configuration scenarios do not require configuring components from scratch, which is not the case for the topology cases where each added component should be configured.
-It is known that generating correct answers based on a given context or template is easier for \acp{LLM} than doing so from scratch.
-Therefore, the configuration scenarios where an update to existing configurations is required may be easier for the \ac{LLM} to perform.
-In fact, throughout all 250 test cases, GeNet configured 79\% of the expected network components.
-GeNet also reconfigured 92\% of the components in the input requiring a reconfiguration.
-Moreover, GeNet configured 72\% of the added components that were not included in the initial input.
-These results support the assumption that configuring network components from scratch is more challenging for GeNet.
+Another potential explanation is that our configuration scenarios do not require devices to be configured from scratch.
+In contrast, our topology scenarios typically demand adding new devices and configuring them.
+It is well established that \acp{LLM} tend to generate more accurate answers based on a given context or template, as opposed to generating answers from scratch.
+Thus, configuration scenarios, which mainly involve updating existing device configurations, may be easier for the \ac{LLM} to handle.
+In fact, the observations of our preliminary experiment support this assumption (Sec. \ref{sec:results}).

-Finally, as seen in \Cref{fig:score vs temp}, as the temperature parameter values increase, the \ac{S3-Z} values decrease.
-We believe that network engineering tasks require deterministic and concise approaches that result from low-temperature levels.

-\paragraph{Topology understanding vs. intent implementation (\Cref{rq:image-vs-update})} The \emph{intent implementation} module is dependent on the \emph{topology understanding} module, since they work in a pipeline, as depicted in \Cref{fig:architecture}; this dependence is reflected in our results (see \Cref{fig: score vs vision score}).
-However, the fact that the temperature levels influence the \emph{intent implementation} module's scores more than \emph{topology understanding} module's scores means that the \emph{intent implementation} module's degraded performance for high-temperature levels was not only a result of its dependence on the \emph{topology understanding} module's performance.

-In \Cref{fig: scores vs scenarios,fig: score vs vision score} we see a positive correlation between the \ac{S3-Z} and the \ac{TIUS} for the topology scenarios.
-This result is intuitive, given the importance of understanding the topology in order to update it.
-The relation between the \ac{TIUS} and \ac{S3-Z} is less emphasized in configuration scenarios, suggesting that configurations can be updated adequately even without precise information about the topology.